LAMP: Extracting Text from Gradients with Language Model Priors: Related Work

 Despite substantial progress on image reconstruction, attacks in other domains remain challenging, as the techniques used for images rely extensively on domain specific knowledge.
 In the domain of text, in particular, where federated learning is often applied \cite{shejwalkar2021back}, only a handful of works exist \cite{dlg,tag,april}.
 DLG \cite{dlg} was first to attempt reconstruction from gradients coming from a transformer; TAG \cite{tag} extended DLG by adding an $L_1$ term to the reconstruction loss; finally, unlike TAG and DLG which are optimization-based techniques, APRIL \cite{april} recently demonstrated an exact gradient leakage technique applicable to transformer networks.
-However, APRIL assumes batch size of $1$ and learnable positional embeddings, which makes it easy to defend against.
+However, APRIL assumes batch size of $1$ and learnable positional embeddings, which makes it simple to defend against.
+Another attack on NLP is given in~\citet{fowl2022decepticons}, but they use stronger assumption that the server can send malicious updates to the clients.
+Furthermore, there is a concurrent work~\citep{gupta2022recovering} on reconstructing text from transformers, but it is limited to the case when token embeddings are trained together with the network.

 Finally, there have been several works attempting to protect against gradient leakage.
-Works based on heuristics~\citep{soteria,precode} lack privacy guarantees and have been shown ineffective against stronger attacks~\citep{bayesian}, while those based on differential privacy do train models with formal privacy guarantees~\citep{dpsgd}, but this typically hurts the accuracy of the trained models as it requires adding noise to the gradients.
-We remark that in our work we also evaluate our attack on defended networks and demonstrate its effectiveness.
+Works based on heuristics~\citep{soteria,precode} lack privacy guarantees and have been shown ineffective against stronger attacks~\citep{bayesian}, while those based on differential privacy do train models with formal guarantees~\citep{dpsgd}, but typically hurt the accuracy of the trained models as they require adding noise to the gradients.
+We remark that we also evaluate \tool{} on defended networks.